paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 With further stakeholder engagement and research, over the longer term perhaps the current proposal may support the creation of a form of [decentralized autonomous organization](https://legalnodes.com/article/swiss-foundation-dao-legal-wrapper) (DAO) for Input Output, Cardano Foundation and EMURGO employees to help with governance of the SPO community.

+In token-weighted governance models, money is considered more important than people.
 Sasha Ivanov, a theoretical physicist by background, founded the [Waves](https://waves.tech/) blockchain platform in 2016.<sup><a href="#connection">7</a></sup> In the article [DAOs Will Never Work Without Fixing Governance](https://cointelegraph.com/news/daos-will-never-work-without-fixing-governance) published in September 2022, Ivanov identifies the following primary risk associated with DAOs in practice:

 <b>Token-weighted governance, in which users with the most tokens have the biggest share of voting power, can inadvertently end up handing over control to a few wealthy participants and stripping it away from the many.</b>